environment-safe/file/README.md

 Usage
 -----

 If you want absolute URLs to work (raw, file://, etc.), you must include a base tag in your html with a `filesystem` attribute that denotes the filesystem path of the server root.
+If not present, it assumes we are on a remote server.

 ```html
 <html>